FriedZombie/gDriveLink/README.md

 gDriveLink
 ==========

-Simple script to change a goole drive link to a direct download or view link
+Simple script to change a google drive link to a direct download or view link

 Store the bash script gDriveLink to /usr/local/bin and make it executable with chmod +x /usr/local/bin/gDriveLink